Leaflet: What you will need to pay

 If you move from your home into a care home permanently, we will not take the equity held in the property into account for the first 12 weeks.

-After this period, the equity in your property may be included in your capital.
-This may result in your financial assets exceeding £23,250 so you would need to pay the full cost of your care.
+After this period, the equity in your property may be included in your financial assessment as a capital asset.
+This may mean your financial assets are over £23,250 and you need to start paying the full cost of your care.

-If the value of your home is included and our guidelines show you will have to pay the full cost of your care, we can talk you through the options available to you.
+If the value of your home is included and our assessment shows you will have to pay the full cost of your care, we can talk you through the options.

 Short-term or respite residential care